 - A. Definition the act of sorting patients by the severity of their injuries. - B. S.T.A.R.T. method. - 1.
 Developed in Newport Beach, California, in the 1980's. - 2.
 Can be done by persons of limited medical training; should be done by the first rescuer on the scene.
 (Such as officers.) - 3.
 Should take less than 60 seconds to do per patient. - C. Definitions used in S.T.A.R.T: - 1.
 Dead/non-salvageable.
-(Level 3.) - 2.
-Used to describe patients who are obviously dead or who have mortal wounds. - 3.
+(Black/Expectant.) - a.
+Used to describe patients who are obviously dead or who have mortal wounds. - 2.
 Critical/immediate.
-(Level 1.) - 4.
-Used to describe patients who are in need of immediate medical attention and transportation. - 5.
+(Red/Priority 1.) - a.
+Used to describe patients who are in need of immediate medical attention and transportation. - 3.
 Delayed.
-(Level 2.) - 6.
-Used to describe injured patients who do not have life threatening injuries and who can wait for transportation. - D. Areas of examination: - 1.
-Ventilation. - a.
+(Yellow/Priority 2.) - a.
+Used to describe injured patients who do not have life threatening injuries and who can wait for transportation. - 4.
+Walking wounded. - a.
+Patients who require minimal to no treatment and transport can be delayed until last.
+(Green/Priority 3) - D. Areas of examination: - 1.
+Ventilation.

+- a.
 No respiration dead/non-salvageable. - b.
-Respirations above 30 per minute are delayed. - 2.
-Capillary refill. - a.
-Greater than two (2) seconds or no radial pulse critical/immediate.

-- b.
-Less than two (2) seconds or a palpable radial pulse delayed. - 3.
+Adult Respirations above 30 per minute or slower than 10 per minute immediate. - c.
+Pediatric respirations above 45 or slower than 15 per minute immediate.

+INSTRUCTOR NOTE: Pediatric is less than 8 years old or less than 100 pounds.) - 2.
+Check for bilateral radial pulse.
+An absent pulse implies hypotension tag as immediate.
+(Adult or pediatric) - 3.
 Neurological. - a.
 Unconscious critical/immediate. - b.
 Altered level of consciousness critical/immediate. - c.
 Altered mental status critical/immediate. - d.
-Normal delayed. - E. Labeling patients. - 1.
+Normal delayed. - e.
+Infants or children not able to walk (including children with special needs)need to be taken for immediate secondary triage. - E. Labeling patients. - 1.
 The rescuer puts patients into a category, but must re-evaluate every five (5) minutes. - 2.
 A first assessment into critical/immediate, stops triage of this patient. - 3.
 Someone must correct life threatening injuries before moving on to the next triage.
 (Unless you are the only rescuer.)